 Control Summary: Quality metrics and guarantees from developers about the systems they provide.

-For containers and Kubernetes: Similar to the previous point, focus on checking for misconfigurations and vulnerabilities on the software deployed in containers.
+For cloud, containers and Kubernetes: Similar to the previous point, focus on checking for misconfigurations and vulnerabilities on the software deployed in containers.

 Control Summary: Incident response policy characteristics and how incidents are handled.

-For containers and Kubernetes: Ensure security events triggered in containers and Kubernetes are correctly notified and filtered, and that the information provided facilitates incident response tasks.
+For cloud, containers and Kubernetes: Ensure security events triggered in containers and Kubernetes are correctly notified and filtered, and that the information provided facilitates incident response tasks.

-NIST 800-53 rev.4 includes other families defining controls that may also be relevant to you outside the containers and Kubernetes scope.
+NIST 800-53 rev.5 includes other families defining controls that may also be relevant to you outside the containers and Kubernetes scope.
 Once you are confident you have the other ones under control, don’t hesitate to review the rest of the families as well as a deep dive in the full list of controls.

 Sysdig Secure helps you validate NIST 800-53 compliance